char26/cse239-cloud-storage/README.md

 # cse239-cloud-storage

-Note: If you are another group looking to deploy our project head to the [Nautilus instructions below](#nautilus).
+Note: If you are another group looking to deploy our project head to the [Nautilus/local instructions below](#nautilus).

 ## Installation Prerequisites